-And this is why I have spent a lot of time in Asia, visiting China five times in the last nine months.

-And I have been to Australia eight times over the same period.
+This is why I have spent a lot of time in Asia, visiting China five times in the last nine months and I have been here in Australia every month over the same period.

 During the year, we strengthened our portfolio even further.